U.S. appeals court rejects novel opioid settlement framework | Law-Order

 U.S. appeals court rejects novel opioid settlement framework

-U.S. District Judge Dan Polster in Cleveland, who oversees 2,900 opioid lawsuits, approved the framework last year to promote a global settlement.
-It would allow cities and counties that have not sued to participate in settlement talks.
-Any settlement would need to win support of at least 75% of class members to be approved.
+U.S. District Judge Dan Polster in Cleveland, who oversees 2,900 opioid lawsuits, to promote global settlement talks approved a proposal that could bind cities and counties that have not sued and allow them to participate in the talks.
+Any settlement would need the support of at least 75% of class members.

-While companies do not have to use the negotiation class to settle cases, many including the drug distributors McKesson Corp , Cardinal Health Inc and AmerisourceBergen Corp objected.
-Many state attorneys general, who have cases against the companies not before Polster, also objected, arguing the ruling could complicate their own settlement talks and interfere with states' rights over their political subdivisions.
+While companies did not need to use the negotiation class to settle cases, many, including the drug distributors McKesson Corp, Cardinal Health Inc and AmerisourceBergen Corp, objected.
+Many state attorneys general also argued that Polster's ruling could complicate settlement talks and interfere with states' rights over their political subdivisions.

-U.S. Circuit Judge Eric Clay said the federal rule that allows for class actions to jointly litigate cases does not authorize what Polster approved.
+U.S. Circuit Judge Eric Clay said the federal rule governing class actions does not authorize the framework.
 "However well-intentioned the district court's actions might be, the fact of the matter is that the court, when it certified the negotiation class, exercised power it did not have," he wrote.

-The plaintiffs' lawyers and companies did not immediately comment.
-Some companies have proposed deals that do not use the framework including the three distributors and drugmakers Johnson & Johnson and Teva Pharmaceutical Industries Ltd , who in October 2019 proposed deals worth a collective $48 billion.
+The local governments' lead lawyers - Paul Farrell, Paul Hanly and Joe Rice - in a statement said they are working to develop other models to allow companies to resolve the cases.
+Some companies have proposed deals that do not use the negotiation class, including the three distributors and drugmakers Johnson & Johnson and Teva Pharmaceutical Industries Ltd, which in October 2019 proposed deals worth a collective $48 billion.

 Negotiations are ongoing and dollar amounts have been shifting.